stevencwatts/academic/_pages/about.md

 ---
 permalink: /
-title: "Teaching and Researching With an Environmental Perspective"
+title: "Infrastructural Pedagogy and Research"
 author_profile: true
 redirect_from:
   - /about/